ASHIK11ab/Flask-Series/README.md

       url = request.form.get('url')
 ```

-  1. If the request method is POST we get the two input data.
+&emsp;&emsp;&emsp;i.
+If the request method is POST we get the two input data.

-1. If the user inputs an URL without protocol we add the protocol to the url.
+8. If the user inputs an URL without protocol we add the protocol to the url.
 ```python
   if 'http' not in url:
       url = f'http://{url}'
 ```

-1. Now we need to make sure that the url is a valid url and the short name which the user chose is available.
+9. Now we need to make sure that the url is a valid url and the short name which the user chose is available.
 ```python
   if valid_url(url):
     if name_available(short_name) is None: